 5. Tainan Park

-Although not really on the tourist radar, we saw Tainan park on the map (still shown by its former name of Zhongshan on some older maps) and decided to walk there early one evening on the way back our hotel.
-We hadn’t done any research before visiting so we were blown away by the serenity and beauty of the huge floating pavilion.
+Although not really on the tourist map, we saw Tainan Park on the map (still shown by its former name of Zhongshan on some older Tainan maps) and decided to have a sunset walk there early one evening,

 The locals (especially the elderly population) make good use of the park, with large groups congregating to chat, play chess or perform tai chi / exercises – it is a popular jogging spot in Tainan too.